mossmatters/HybPiper/README.md

 ###`exonerate_hits.py`
-This script generates alignments of velvet/CAP3 contigs against the target sequence.
+This script generates alignments of SPAdes contigs against the target sequence.

 If BLASTx is used, the model is `protein2genome`